AleoNet/snarkOS/rpc/documentation/private_endpoints/getrawrecord.md

 ## getrawrecord

-Returns hex encoded bytes of a record from its record commitment.
+Returns the hex encoded bytes of a record from its record commitment.

+### Protected Endpoint

+Yes

 ### Arguments